Nenkai/GTToolsSharp/README.md

 # GTToolsSharp
 A port of gttool from flatz for Gran Turismo 5/6 to C#.
-Unfinished yet, also supports PDIPFS.

-The motivation for this tool is to port over the near unreadability of the other tool, along with future features to be planned.
+The motivation for this tool is to port over the near unreadability of the other tool, along with extra features.

-Source code for the PDIPFS path resolver is implemented.
 Files can be extracted for GT.VOL (main build volume) and PDIPFS (update patches).

-To unpack certain builds you will need the keys for each one of them.
+To unpack/pack certain builds you will need the keys for each one of them.
 Only the keys for GT5 (EU) are provided.

 ## Usage
 * To Unpack: `GTToolsSharp -i <input GT.VOL or PDIPFS path> -o <Folder to extract to> --unpack (--noprint)`